Nameless Rumia's Wiki

 • Danji-bu no Ishikawa (男子部の石川) / Kazuma Horie (堀江一眞, Horie Kazuma)

-The man who initially declines Ishikawa's offer, but eventually decides to join after repeat attempts.
+The man who initially declines Ishikawa's offer, but eventually decides to join after repeated attempts.

 • Fusako Saitō (斉藤ふさ子, Saitō Fusako)